Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ## Get additional help

 Additional information on ways to reach out for support can be found in the [SUPPORT.md][SUPPORT] at the repo's root.

+### Filing GitHub issues

+When filing GitHub issues, the following details are requested:

+* Event Hub environment
+  * How many partitions?
+* EventProcessorClient environment
+  * What is the machine(s) specs processing your Event Hub?
+  * How many instances are running?
+  * What is the max heap set (i.e., Xmx)?
+* What is the average size of each EventData?
+* What is the traffic pattern like in your Event Hub?  (i.e. # messages/minute and if the EventProcessorClient is always busy or has slow traffic periods.)
+* Repro code and steps
+  * This is important as we often cannot reproduce the issue in our environment.
+* Logs.
+We need DEBUG logs, but if that is not possible, INFO at least.
+Error and warning level logs do not provide enough information.
+The period of at least +/- 10 minutes from when the issue occurred.

 <!-- repo links -->
 [IoTConnectionString]: https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/src/samples/java/com/azure/messaging/eventhubs/IoTHubConnectionSample.java